ruuda/blog/posts/a-type-system-for-rcl-part-4-the-typechecker.md

         let type_else = self.check_expr(expected, *span_else, body_else)?;

         // The inferred type is the join of the two sides, which may be
-        // more specific than the requirement (which they satisfy).
+        // more specific than the requirement (which they both satisfy).
         Typed::Type(type_then.join(&type_else))
     }